light-and-ray/image-edit-bot-open-webui/README.md

 - have a working comfy ui with your workflow.
 I assume you already have it
 - put text `prompt here` as a prompt (the bot will find the node by this text and replace it with proper prompt)
 - delete all preview image nodes and similar, you need to have only one image out
-- export it for API, and put the json file inside bot's `workflows/` directory
+- export it for API, and put the json file inside bot's `workflows/` directory.
+For example, `workflows/qwen_image_edit.json`
 - set up `.env` file: the most important are bot's token and mapping *channel name* -> *workflow name*
 - run the bot (`main.py`), openwebui and comfyui